State Fiscal Briefs

 North Carolina’s budget basics

-According to the National Association of State Budget Officers (NASBO), North Carolina’s total expenditures in fiscal year (FY) 2019 were $51.5 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), North Carolina’s total expenditures in fiscal year (FY) 2022 were $62.5 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2022 were $2.9 trillion, ranging from $5.6 billion in Wyoming to $510.0 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

-North Carolina’s largest spending areas per capita were elementary and secondary education ($1,424) and health and hospitals ($1,362).
+North Carolina’s largest spending areas per capita were health and hospitals ($1,688) and public welfare ($1,626).
 The Census Bureau includes most Medicaid spending in public welfare but also allocates some of it to public hospitals.
 Per capita spending is useful for state comparisons but is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.

-North Carolina’s combined state and local general revenues were $83.3 billion in FY 2017, or $8,112 per capita.
-National per capita general revenues were $9,573.
+North Carolina’s combined state and local general revenues were $95.9 billion in FY 2020, or $9,171 per capita.
+National per capita general revenues were $10,933.
 North Carolina uses all major state and local taxes.
-North Carolina’s largest sources of per capita revenue were charges ($1,822), such as state university tuition and highway tolls, and federal transfers ($1,794).
+After federal transfers, North Carolina’s largest sources of per capita revenue were charges ($2,063), such as state university tuition and highway tolls, and individual income taxes ($1,196).

 North Carolina’s politics